 3.)
 Its diet usually consists of crustaceans, fish, small reptiles, and birds.
 Young caimans eat a variety of invertebrates.

 4.)
-Humans and jaguars are their primary predators.
+Humans, jaguars, and larger caimans are their primary predators.

 But wait, there’s more on the caiman!